jagdish-mindfire/task-scheduler-backend/readme.md

   * **Delete Task:** Users can delete tasks they no longer need.
 * **Authentication :** Users must be authenticated via a valid access token to create, edit, or delete tasks.

-## API Documentaions
+## API Documentation
-you can find the all api and the documentation in this link :
+you can access all api and the documentation from this link :

 ```bash
 https://documenter.getpostman.com/view/38224488/2sAXjSz9Ft